#TIL the query component of a URI is actually completely opaque.

 https://shorturl.at/w7hNH -

-dalias@hachyderm.ioreplied to trwnh@mastodon.social last edited by
+dalias@hachyderm.ioreplied to trwnh@mastodon.social on last edited by

 @trwnh Unless I'm mistaken it's part of the CGI spec not URI spec.